 Of course it is possible, if all the requirements for asylum claim are met.
 Again, you will need to consult with an attorney to determine your chances.
 Asylum Calculator Form.

-US asylumlawyer: US Asylum Lawyer Alena Shautsova
+US asylumlawyer: Author: USA Asylum Lawyer Alena Shautsova

 US asylumlawyer: Author: US Asylum Lawyer Alena Shautsova